-German military doctrine in the late 1930's was offensive, innovative, and integrated with the political aspects of German grand strategy [whereas, in France,] the doctrinal parameters set by civilians, largely for balance of power reasons, reduced to zero the probability of independent military advocacy of any kind of offensive doctrine.
+German military doctrine in the late 1930s was offensive, innovative, and integrated with the political aspects of German grand strategy [whereas, in France,] the doctrinal parameters set by civilians, largely for balance of power reasons, reduced to

 It is, therefore, misleading to depict what happened in 1940 simply in terms of conflicting military doctrines.
 When civilian leaders had asserted during the course of World War I that war had become too serious a matter to be left in the hands of the generals, it followed that in peace the sources of military doctrine would reflect broader concerns.